karynntran/restaurant_app/README.md

 I. HOMEPAGE

 A.PARTIES
-  *Current and Checked Out Parties
+1.Current and Checked Out Parties
-	1.ADD New Party
+..*ADD New Party
-	  *ADD Party Name and Number of Guests
+2.ADD Party Name and Number of Guests
-	2.SELECT a Party
+..*SELECT a Party
-	  *UPDATE Paid Status
+...*UPDATE Paid Status
-	  *EDIT a Party Name and Number of Guests
+...*EDIT a Party Name and Number of Guests
-	  *DELETE Party
+...*DELETE Party
-	  *VIEW Party Receipt
+...*VIEW Party Receipt
-  	  *PRINT Party Receipt Option
+...*PRINT Party Receipt Option
-	  *DISPLAY all party's orders
+...*DISPLAY all party's orders
-		a.ADD a New Order
+....*ADD a New Order
-		b.SELECT Items for Order
+....*SELECT Items for Order
-		c.DELETE an order
+....*DELETE an order

 B.MENU
-  *Menu Items
+1.Menu Items
-	1.ADD New Menu Item
+*ADD New Menu Item
-	  *ADD Menu Name, Cuisine Type, Price
+..*ADD Menu Name, Cuisine Type, Price
 2.SELECT a Menu Item
-	  *EDIT a Menu Item with Name, Cuisine Type and Price *DELETE a Menu Item
+..*EDIT a Menu Item with Name, Cuisine Type and Price ..*DELETE a Menu Item

 ADDITIONAL INFORMATION